OscarDRT/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Global variable

-Every addition to true knowledge is an addition to human power
+8. Every addition to true knowledge is an addition to human power

+9. Divide and rule

+10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath